7 Solutions: iCloud Backup Stuck on Estimating Time Remaining

 iCloud backup stuck at 1 minute for too long can be harassing.
 Your iCloud backup might be stuck by system bugs or your iPhone could not trigger an automatic backup for some reason.
 When your iCloud backup is stuck, follow the solutions below to solve your problem.
 Or you can go to section 2 to backup iPhone to a PC.

-#1 Reboot iPhone
+Method 1.
+Reboot iPhone

 Whenever you meet with problems when using iPhone, you could try turning it off and on again.
 System glitches could cause iCloud backup frozen but restarting iPhone could refresh the system.

-#2 Update iOS
+Method 2.
+Update iOS system

 In addition, Some old iOS versions might cause iCloud backup stuck on Estimating time remaining for hours.
 Users are confused about this but actually, the backup has been successfully completed and could be found in iCloud settings.
 This is admitted by Apple later.
 As a result, updating iOS might solve your problem.

-#3 Trigger automatic backup
+Method 3.
+Trigger automatic backup

 If you enable iCloud backup in iPhone Settings > [your name] > iCloud > Backup > iCloud Backup, iCloud would automatically back up your iPhone but it would just happen when your iPhone is locked, and connected to Wi-Fi and power at night.
 You should be aware of that or would be informed backup failed.

-#4 Reset network
+Method 4.
+Reset network

 Network is essential to use iCloud.
 If there’s a network problem, the task might be stuck.
 Except for checking your Wi-Fi, you might need to reset your network in iPhone Settings > General > Reset > Reset Network Setting.
 Then, you should connect Wi-Fi and try again.

-#5 Clear old backup
+Method 5.
+Clear old iCloud backup

 Sometimes the old backup might make iCloud backup slow or stuck because it is the incremental backup that iCloud produces.
-The compatibility of two backup files might conflict.
+The compatibility of the two backup files might conflict.
 Deleting the old backup and try again.

-#6 Check backup size
+Method 6.
+Check backup size

 Go to iPhone Settings > [your name] > iCloud > Manage Storage > Backups > [your device name].
 You could see when you backup iPhone with iCloud last time, the next backup size and the app data that would be included in your backup.
 You could switch off the unwanted apps to reduce the size of your backup.

-#7 Reset all settings
+Method 7.
+Reset all settings

 This might be your last resort.
 Before that, you need to backup iPhone to computer with iTunes or other software because it means erasing your iPhone.
 Go to iPhone Settings > General > Reset > Reset All Setting, and erase the data to refresh your iPhone and then set up the iPhone with your backup on computer.

 You might come across all kinds of problems like uploading items to include about 1 minute remaining.
-And if all the methods above can't help you fix this, you can also backup your iPhone to your computer with AOMEI MBackupper.
+And if all the methods above can't help you fix this, you can also backup your iPhone to your computer with FoneTool.
 It is a free professional iPhone backup software.
-You could use it to backup photos, videos, music, contacts, and messages to computer with it.
+You could use it to backup all iPhone data to a computer/external disk